Home for York Rite Masons

 Cryptic Masons are Companions and they belong to a Cryptic Masons Council.

-Freemasonry (and the York Rite) begins with the three "Blue Lodge" degrees (Entered Apprentice, Fellow Craft, and Master Mason) that are depicted on the bottom of this chart and progresses upwards with the York Rite structure on the left and the Scottish Rite structure on the right of the chart.
+Freemasonry (and the York Rite) begins with the three "Blue Lodge" degrees (Entered Apprentice, Fellow Craft, and Master Mason) that are depicted on the bottom front of the above chart and progresses upwards with the York Rite structure on the right and the Scottish Rite structure on the left of the chart.

 There are two major masonic paths or options on this chart available to a Master Mason for further opportunity or growth after becoming a Master Mason:

-The York Rite consists of 10 additional "degrees" (plus the 3 Blue Lodge degrees).
+The York Rite consists of 9 additional "regular degrees" (and one optional degree), plus the 3 Blue Lodge degrees - for a total of 12.
 A short description of the "degrees" for York Rite are on the left hand side of this page and are further explained on the individual pages for Royal Arch, Cryptic Masons, and Knights Templar.